Coal is the most damaging form of energy for climate change and human health. Europe must be coal free by 2030.

 - Phasing out coal is the simplest and quickest way to achieve substantial reductions in CO2 emissions;

-Sandbag working with partner organisations across Europe, has co-written three landmark reports on coal power plants in Europe:
+Sandbag, working with partner organisations across Europe, produces landmark analysis to change the conversation on coal in Europe:

 “Europe’s Dark Cloud” (July 2016) describes how air pollution from coal power plants causes millions of cases of asthma and bronchitis.
 It describes how air pollution from coal plants uniquely ascends into the sky from the tall chimneys, and rains down as mini-particles up to hundreds of kilometres away.
 This means that, even if you are walking in the mountains, you will always be breathing in pollution from the Dark Cloud of Europe’s coal plants.